Relationship Issues

 God’s Remedy for Parental Regret and Reconciliation

 While some parents are truly barbaric and abusive, inflicting untold trauma and pain on their children that will scar them for life and have a generational impact, the majority love their children and do the very best that they can for them, though parental regret may still affect them.
 Unfortunately, as sinners in a broken world, every parent will make mistakes that they look back on with regret.
 As children, we are not able to see our family situation clearly, and it is often only when we have reached adulthood, and possibly have a family of our own, that we look back and critique how our parents raised us.
 Parental regret and reconciliation can go hand in hand and can either be toward our children or simply between oneself and God.
+Flower Mound Christian Counseling offers guidance and support for navigating these complex emotions with grace and faith.
 A growing culture of estrangement Parental regret and reconciliation is an age-old concept, and yet it seems to be especially topical in our modern society, where there is perhaps a greater focus on self-awareness and emotional intelligence.
 Feeling regret at mistakes made in parenting is seen almost as a badge of honor and is a sign that we tried our best.
 They could also have been brought into focus by our grown children, who display an attitude of blame for the things that wronged them and have perhaps followed them into adult life.
 While in the past, the biblical command to “Honor your parents” was more esteemed in society, today’s generation places more emphasis on excommunicating or getting estranged from parents whose stance on certain matters differed from their children’s views.
 Healthy conflict resolution for parental regret Regret is a difficult emotion to process.
-While the world follows the “no regrets” mantra, it simply isn’t possible to shrug off the sense that we did something that we wouldn’t [...]
+While the world follows the “no regrets” [...]

 Comments Off on God’s Remedy for Parental Regret and Reconciliation